Skip to main content

 • A copy of the sales or lease contract signed by all parties with an itemization of credits, discounts, and rebates received, if applicable.

-8. Ensure that the information on all rebate reimbursement applications and required documentation submitted to NCDA within 15 days from the date of delivery (i.e., sale/lease).
+7. Ensure that the information on all rebate reimbursement applications and required documentation submitted to NCDA within 15 calendar days from the date of delivery (i.e., sale/lease).

 To qualify for a rebate, vehicles must meet the following requirements and be approved by the BC Ministry of a model year basis: